-We are delighted to announce that the fourth biannual International Symposium on Meaningful Work will be held on 30 June 2021 at King’s College London, following previous events held in Oxford, Auckland and Amsterdam.
+We are delighted to announce that the fourth biannual International Symposium on Meaningful Work will be hosted on 30 June 2021 by King’s College London, following previous events held in Oxford, Auckland and Amsterdam.
+We hope to be able to run a face-to-face event but in light of the ongoing COVID-19 pandemic, we are also planning for a virtual symposium.
 The symposium aims to bring together scholars from any discipline with an interest in meaningful work, and this year’s one-day event has a particular focus on career sustainability.
 Some of the questions we will be addressing include:

 - How can meaningful work be sustained through the course of a career?